5 Tips for Avoiding Common Event Planning Problems

 Serving alcohol will complicate your event’s status and potential expenses.
 You’ll need to acquire a permit to fit the size and location of your event.
 This often includes setting a specific end time for your event, hiring professional bartenders, and facilitating safe transportation.

 If minors attend your event, stipulate that parents/guardians are responsible for children at all times.
 Special legal regulations exist to make penalties harsher for incidents involving minors.
-Limit where drinking is permitted and create barriers to decrease the risk of children getting mixed into activities or entertainment designated for adults.
+Limit where drinking is permitted install parental control apps on all devices that will be in use, and create barriers to decrease the risk of children getting mixed into activities or entertainment designated for adults.

 Test your tech